 We are all responsible for supporting a respectful workplace.
 Supervisors have an even greater responsibility for maintaining a respectful workplace, as supervisors are responsible for overseeing and enforcing workplace rules.
 Supervisors need to address inappropriate behavior as soon as it occurs.
 You can make it easier by working with staff to establish guidelines for respectful behavior, educating new employees about the guidelines, and consistently enforcing both your workplace guidelines and the University's policies.

-- Understands your role and function in performance management.
+- Understands own role in performance management process.

 Performance management is more than filling out a performance review once a year.
 Effective and meaningful performance management promotes ongoing communication between a supervisor and employee, which establishes plans and criteria for success, as well as identifying successes and areas for improvement.
 More Resources: Performance Management and Performance Management and Evaluation.